Oil prices up two percent following U.S. sanctions on Venezuela

 In China, a top oil importer, signs of a slowdown have emerged.
 Activity in its vast manufacturing sector is expected to shrink for the second straight month in January, a Reuters poll showed.

-(Additional reporting by Shadia Nasralla in London, Henning Gloystein in Singapore and Colin Packham in Sydney; Editing by David Gregorio and Alistair Bell)
+(Reporting by Laila Kearney; Additional reporting by Shadia Nasralla in London, Henning Gloystein in Singapore and Colin Packham in Sydney; Editing by David Gregorio, Alistair Belland Leslie Adler)

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)